 American Resources Corp Commitments Disclosure

-In the course of normal operations, the Company is involved in various claims and litigation that management intends to defend.
-The range of loss, if any, from potential claims cannot be reasonably estimated.
-However, management believes the ultimate resolution of matters will not have a material adverse impact on the Company’s business or financial position.
+In the course of normal operations, the Company is involved in various claims and litigation matters that management intends to defend.
+The range of loss, if any, from all potential claims cannot be reasonably estimated.
+However, management believes the ultimate resolution of matters not disclosed below will not have a material adverse impact on the Company’s business or financial position.

 Historical Timeline